albertattard/java-boot-camp/02 - Data Types.md

 String s3 = s;
 ```

-In the above code we have 5 variables, one primitive type and four reference types, and an object.
+The above code fragment has 5 variables, one primitive type and four reference types, and an object.

 ![Many Variables One Object](assets/images/Many%20Variables%20One%20Object.png)